cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth-framework/motivation.md

 Tool | What it does
 ---|---
 Tilt | Automate a lot of otherwise manual steps to get developers up and running, significantly improving the contributor experience.
-Docker compose | To put dependencies in a Docker Compose file docker | To run docker containers locally or to create a consistent development environment
+Docker Compose | To put dependencies in a Docker Compose file Docker | To run docker containers locally or to create a consistent development environment
 VSCode, IntelliJ IDEA, etc. | An editor that does syntax highlighting and catches errors will save you a ton of time.
 If you can provide workspace definition files that will configure their existing IDE installations around your codebase, that will drastically reduce friction